 - low permeability to water vapour and oxygen,

 - enhanced mechanic properties: high-tensile strength,

 - active properties, i.e. apparent antibacterial and fungicidal effects.

 Traditional packaging has only barrier properties.
 It includes the packaging we are used to seeing every day: plastic, vacuum one.
 Imagine that you buy a carton of milk or a pack of sausages – they will be in so called traditional packaging.

 If the packaging has antibacterial properties, protects against ultraviolet exposure, or has any other properties – it is called active.
 A whole range of chemical “introductions” are carried out to make each of its variations.
 For example, it makes sense to introduce antioxidants into the packaging if it has antibacterial properties.

-We have discovered the method for combining many useful properties altogether: antibacterial, antioxidant, and antimicrobial, as well as smart properties.
+The discovered method for combining has many useful properties altogether: antibacterial, antioxidant, and antimicrobial, as well as smart properties.
 The same nanoparticles are responsible for all these properties.
 It is the method that is unique.
 Moreover, the obtained films are biocompatible, biodegradable.
 They are absolutely non-toxic.
 Such films are in line with the global trend of going green – this is real green chemistry, i.e. which is environmentally friendly.

 The method is environmentally friendly, safe, simple and cost-efficient.
 It is the first time the most important useful properties for extending the shelf life of products have been combined.
 The invented compound can be used as the film in which the product will be wrapped: this will not involve its quality changes.
 Moreover, the immersion method seems promising: as the material is completely safe, the products can be immersed into it, thereby creating a protective film.